2019 Relief Procedures for Former U.S. Citizens

 - Their net worth is less than $2 million on the date of expatriation; and

-- Their average annual net income tax liability during the five tax years before the year of expatriation AND during the tax year of expatriation is less than:
+- Their average annual net income tax liability during the five tax years before the year of expatriation AND during the tax year of expatriation is less than a specified amount adjusted for inflation:

 - $161,000 for tax year 2016,